 The Group's operations are primarily located in the Russian Federation.
-Consequently, the Group is exposed to the economic and financial markets of the Russian Federation which display characteristics of an emerging market.
-The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in the Russian Federation.
+Consequently, the Group is exposed to the economic and financial markets of the Russian Federation, which display the characteristics of an emerging market.
+The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which contribute together with other legal and fiscal impediments to the challenges faced by entities operating in the Russian Federation.

-Introduction in 2022 and subsequent strengthening of sanctions in 2023 by countries such as the United States of America, The European Union and some other countries, the announcement of partial mobilization resulted in increased economic uncertainty, including reduced liquidity and greater volatility in capital markets, volatility of the Russian ruble and the key rate, reduced foreign and domestic direct investment, difficulties in making payments to Russian issuers of Eurobonds, and a significant decrease in the availability of sources of debt financing.
-In addition, Russian companies have virtually no access to the international stock market, debt capital markets, and other development opportunities, which may lead to increased dependence on government support.
-The Russian economy is in the process of adaptation related to the replacement of export markets, the change of supply markets and technologies, as well as changes in logistics and production chains.
+In 2024 the events in Ukraine continued to significantly influence the economic environment in which the Group operates.
+Sanctions imposed by the United States of America, the European Union and some other countries against the Government of the Russian Federation, as well as many large financial institutions, legal entities and individuals in Russia continue to be in effect and have been expanded.
+The imposition and subsequent strengthening of sanctions have resulted in elevated economic uncertainty, including reduced liquidity and high volatility in the capital markets, volatility of the Rouble exchange rate, a decrease in foreign and domestic direct investments, difficulties in making payments for Russian Eurobond issuers, and also a significant reduction in the availability of sources of debt financing.
+In the second half of 2024, the key interest rate increased from 16% to 21%.
+In addition, Russian companies have virtually no access to the international stock market, the debt capital market and other development opportunities, which may lead to their increased dependence on the governmental support.
+The Russian economy is in the process of adaptation associated with the replacement of retiring export markets, a change in supply markets and technologies, as well as changes in logistics, supply and production chains.

-It is difficult to assess the effects of the imposed and possible additional sanctions in the long term, but these events can have a significant negative impact on the Russian economy.
+It is difficult to assess the consequences of the imposed and possible additional sanctions in the long term; however, sanctions may have a significant negative impact on the Russian economy.

 The consolidated financial statements reflect management's assessment of the impact of the Russian business environment on the operations and the financial position of the Group.
-The actual impact of the future business environment may differ from management's assessment.
+The future business environment may differ from management's assessment.